-Adult onset heart disease
+Adult cat onset heart disease

 The origins of most cardiomyopathies are unknown, although genetics and lifestyle may play an important role.
-For example, Maine coon cats are often predisposed to cardiomyopathies due to a defect in their DNA which causes the muscle walls to double, or even triple, in thickness.
+For example, Maine Coon cats are often predisposed to cardiomyopathies due to a defect in their DNA which causes the muscle walls to double, or even triple, in thickness.

 Cats can also experience dilated cardiomyopathy which occurs if their diet lacks the amino acid taurine.
 However, most cat food now contains adequate amounts of taurine, so this form of heart disease is becoming increasingly rare.

-What are the symptoms?
+What are the signs of heart disease?

 Treating heart disease in cats